chanatkan/chanatkan/README.md

 - 👋 Hi, I’m @chanatkan
-- 👀 I’m interested in UX Research
+- 👀 I am a UX Researcher with BS in psychogy.
+I am currently work in Thailand Tech company.
+Experienced in research mixed method in both quantitative and qualitative.
 - 🌱 I’m currently learning more about UX Research and other related skills
-- 📫 How to reach me chk.meme@gmail.com
+- 📫 Reach me chk.meme@gmail.com

 <!---
 chanatkan/chanatkan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.